Eddie Howe: Burnley

-Return to AFC Bournemouth
+Return to Bournemouth

 In October 2012, he re-joined his former club Bournemouth as manager.
 He won the League One Manager of the Month for November after guiding the club to three league wins and two draws, as well as an FA Cup victory.
 On 20 April 2013, he secured promotion to the Championship with Bournemouth finishing runners-up and one point behind champions Doncaster Rovers.
 In the 2013–14 season, Howe's Bournemouth finished tenth in the Championship, six points outside of the play-off positions.

 On 19 April 2015, Howe was selected as the Manager of the Decade at the Football League Awards.

 On 27 April 2015, he secured Bournemouth's promotion to the Premier League.
 Bournemouth beat Bolton Wanderers 3–0 at the Goldsands Stadium, a win which while not guaranteeing Premier League football for the 2015–16 season, required third placed side Middlesbrough to overcome a 19-goal goal difference with one game left in the season.
 Howe said of the promotion and of Bournemouth supporters: "It shouldn't be them thanking me, it should be me thanking them.
 It is a family club and deserves its moment in the sun."
 Bournemouth confirmed their promotion on the last day of the season, 2 May 2015, with a 3–0 victory at Charlton Athletic and, due to already-promoted Watford's failure to win their last match, were crowned champions of the league.